mama179/DONGMO-OTIS/frontend/README.md

 The application should now be running on `http://localhost:3000` for the frontend and `http://localhost:5000` for the backend (or whichever port you have configured).

+## Features

+- Create and manage reservations.
+- View reservations filtered by table.
+- Leave comments on reservations.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.
+Please open an issue or submit a pull request for any improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.